A Message from Dr. Elissa Epel on the Telomere Effect

 Dr. Elizabeth Blackburn and I spent several years to bring the full story of telomere science to the public.
 Our book, "The Telomere Effect" goes from the basic cell biology to daily life to societal factors that are linked to telomere maintenance.
 If you are interested in the book, it is released on January 3rd, 2017.

-NEWS and FAQ’s About Telomeres
+FAQ’s About Telomeres

 Now that we have written a book about telomeres, most of the long answers to common questions are there.
 But there are two problems – not everyone has time to read a book for a better understanding of telomeres, and there is a constant flow of new studies.
 We hope this page promotes some clarity in this field.